kc0buk/postcard-from-mars/README.md

 # Getting Started with Postcards from Mars

 This project is a simple React application to retrieve and display recent photos from the NASA Mars Rover Photos API.
+It was built to fulfill the requirements of a take home assignment for a potential employer.
 A deployed version of the project is available at https://postcard-from-mars.vercel.app.

+More information about all of NASA's API is available at https://api.nasa.gov.

 ## Installation Instructions